Uruwolf/pyshop/README.md

 Using
 -----

-Make sure that '/products/templates' has been added to the list of template dirs and add 'django.contrib.humanize' and 'products' to the list of installed apps.
+Make sure that `/products/templates` has been added to the list of template dirs and add `django.contrib.humanize` and `products` to the list of installed apps.

-Then all you need to do is run 'python manage.py syncdb' to make django add the needed database tables.
+Then all you need to do is run `python manage.py syncdb` to make django add the needed database tables.

 You will also need to add your database connection info.
 I would recomend creating a local_settings.py that looks like this: